The crispy polenta is topped with tomato sauce, sautéed kale, mushrooms and a generous pile of grated Parmesan cheese.

 Key Ingredients in This Recipe

 Polenta – Look for high-quality, stone-ground cornmeal.
 Be patient and give the polenta time to cook to develop the rich corn flavor.
+The cooked polenta is set until it’s firm and cut into squares then pan fried.

 Chicken stock – Chicken stock is typically made from chicken bones as well as aromatics and vegetables while chicken broth is made with the meat.
 How does that affect their flavor?
 Chicken stock has a much richer, more robust flavor which comes from the collagen released from the simmering bones.
 On the other hand, chicken broth is much more mellow in flavor.
 I typically use chicken stock when cooking.
 In a pinch the chicken stock can be substituted with water though it takes away some of the flavor.